 - Add antioxidant-rich diced cherries to ground meats (dried cherries can be used)

-- And most importantly, serve with salads made with beautiful cruciferous vegetables like purple cabbage shown above: all brassica/cruciferous vegetables (like cabbage, broccoli, cauliflower, horseradish, kale, and radishes) contain compounds that enhance our natural ability to detoxify HCA
+- And most importantly, serve with CARE brassica for bbq ideas like salads made with beautiful cruciferous vegetables like purple cabbage shown above: all brassica/cruciferous vegetables (like cabbage, broccoli, cauliflower, horseradish, kale, and radishes) contain compounds that enhance our natural ability to detoxify HCA

 Photo by CARE Photography Intern Abbey Casserly; follow Abbey on Instagram @the_peachy_avocado